snarkify/arkmsm/README.md

 Each optimization is implemented in a separate commit so that the impact of each optimization can be accurately measured.

-The table below presents a detailed breakdown of the performance improvements achieved with each optimization technique with a 2^12 intput size.
+The table below presents a detailed breakdown of the performance improvements achieved with each optimization technique with a 2^12 input size.

 |                    |Latency (ms)| Improvement |
 |--------------------|------------|-------------|